Sotatek-HanTran/brenda-web2/UPGRADE_INFO.md

 - fixed paths for old refences to files in the _/app_ folder because the new root is on the _/index.html_ level.
 Because it runs in the Angular context.
 - moved _amiList.json_ and _instances.json_ from _app_ to _assets_ and fixed paths.
+- exclude ES5 code for Angular in _tsconfig.spec.json_ and _tsconfig.app.json_

 ### Adding the UpgradeModule
 - removing bootstrap from decorator in @NgModule